lunelson/sass-list-maps/README.md

 ### Introduction

 Maps (also known as hashes or objects\*) allow dynamic creating, setting and retrieving of data.
-They are supported natively in ruby-sass as of version 3.3.rc1 with new syntax and functions; but for earlier ruby-sass versions—and for the increasingly popular ultra-fast libsass C-based compiler (until the point at which maps are integrated there natively)—this is an alternative solution.
-These functions feature-match ruby-sass 3.3's map functionality and syntax as closely as possible, using the `list` data-type.
-Additionally, some functions are provided to extend this map functionality with nested getting and merging/setting.
+They are supported natively in ruby-sass as of version 3.3.x with dedicated syntax and functions; but for earlier ruby-sass versions—and for the increasingly popular libsass C-based compiler (until the point at which maps are integrated there natively)—this is an alternative solution.
+These functions feature-match ruby-sass 3.3's map functionality as closely as possible using the `list` data-type.
+Additional functions are also provided to extend this functionality with nested getting and merging/setting.

-\* objects (as in javascript) are not exactly the same thing as maps and hashes, but for these purposes close enough.
+*\* objects (as in javascript) are not exactly the same thing as maps and hashes, but for these purposes close enough.*

 ### 'List-map' syntax

-List-maps—as I'll refer to them for the sake of clarity, as opposed to native maps—are like any other list in Sass but must be formatted to work with these functions.
-The syntax I recommend keeps as close as possible to that of native maps, but differs in that there are of course no colons (`:`), and the placement of commas is more critical (trailing commas—i.e. commas after the last item—are allowed in native maps and in lists in ruby-sass 3.3+ but not in any other version):
+List-maps—as I'll refer to them for the sake of clarity, as opposed to native maps—are like any other list in Sass but must be formatted carefully, as a list of pairs.
+The formatting I recommend keeps as close as possible to the syntax of native maps, with the difference that there no colons (`:`), and the placement of commas is more critical (e.g. trailing commas—commas after the last item—are allowed in native maps and in lists in ruby-sass 3.3+ but not in any other version):

 ```scss